franksh/dsr-rossman-comp/readme.md

     return 100 * np.linalg.norm((actuals - preds) / actuals) / np.sqrt(preds.shape[0])
 ```

-Zero sales days are ignored in scoring.
+Zero sales days are ignored in scoring - part of your pipeline should look for these rows and drop them (in both test & train)

 The team scores will be ranked - the highest score (lowest RMSPE) will receive a score of 10 for the scoring criteria section.